DhananjayThomble/random-user-api-react/README.md

 # Getting Started with Create React App

-Display unique person's information each time you reload the page.
+- Display unique person's information each time you reload the page.
+- Add feature to display the country flag of each person
 ## Available Scripts

 In the project directory, you can run: